Managing Customers and Sales Created in Dynamics 365 for Sales

 Setting up the user account for synchronisation

 The integration relies on a shared user account.
 So in your Office 365 subscription, you must create a dedicated user that will be used for synchronisation between the two services.
-This account must already be a valid user in Dynamics CRM, but you do not have to assign security roles to the account because the setup guide will do that for you.
+This account must already be a valid user in Dynamics 365 for Sales, but you do not have to assign security roles to the account because the setup guide will do that for you.
 You must specify this user account one or more times in the setup guide, depending how much synchronisation you want to enable.
 For more information, see Create users and assign Microsoft Dynamics 365 (online) security roles on techNet.

 If you choose to enable sales order integration, you must specify a user that can handle this synchronization - the integration user or another user account.